Year-round tax-planning and tax-saving strategies

 Whenever you invest, there’s a chance you could lose the money.

-Advice is provided by Vanguard Advisers, Inc. (VAI), a federally registered investment advisor.
+Advisory services are provided by Vanguard Advisers, Inc. (VAI), a registered investment advisor.
 Eligibility restrictions may apply.
 VAI cannot guarantee a profit or prevent a loss.

 Although the income from municipal bonds held by a fund is exempt from federal tax, you may owe taxes on any capital gains realized through the fund's trading or through your own redemption of shares.
 For some investors, a portion of the fund's income may be subject to state and local taxes, as well as to the federal Alternative Minimum Tax.